HaochenZ11/IRef-VLA/README.md

 To run training/evaluation on the ReferIt3D statements instead, add the argument `--use_sr3d` when running the python script.

 ### Graph-Search
-To run evaluation with the scene graph baseline, run the [graph-search/sg_baseline.py](graph-search/sg_baseline.py) script with the following arguments:
+To run evaluation with the scene graph baseline, first run the [data/prepare_data.py](data/prepare_data.py) script to generate the `metadata.json` file for the dataset.
+Then, run the [graph-search/sg_baseline.py](graph-search/sg_baseline.py) script with the following arguments:

 - `data_path`: path to dataset folder
 - `llm_output_file`: output json from LLM parsing

 Note that the LLM parsing component is run independently ahead of time to save the output results from the API and minimize API calls.

 ## References
 [1] S. Huang, Y. Chen, J. Jia, and L. Wang, “Multi-View Transformer for 3D Visual Grounding,” 2022 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Jun.
 2022, doi: https://doi.org/10.1109/cvpr52688.2022.01508.